 Project 2032

-Former NIP Chairman Tony Cothron has spearheaded a remarkable effort called Project 2032, which will document the Naval Intelligence community’s heritage and future.
-Building on the authoritative work “A Century of Naval Intelligence” by Captain Wyman Packard, the new vision will include a recapitulation of the remarkable history of the oldest continuously-serving intelligence organization in the U.S. Government, but also provide a critical understanding of the role and value of Intelligence to the Fleet and the Joint Commands and National Agencies.
+In 2016, former NIP Chairman Tony Cothron initiated Project 2032, an updated history of Naval Intelligence for its 150th anniversary.
+Lynn Wright is now leading the effort, which builds on the authoritative work A Century of Naval Intelligence by Captain Wyman Packard.
+The new vision will include a recapitulation of the remarkable history of the oldest continuously-serving intelligence organization in the U.S. Government, with a focus on post-Cold War activities.

 Rear Admiral Bob Sharp, RADM (Ret) Sam Cox and RDML (Ret) Tony Cothron sign the MOA for Project 2032 between NIP, ONI, and NHHC, 20 December 2016

-This volume will highlight the function, operations and impact of Naval Intelligence through an engaged story-telling style, not to simply “talk about ourselves” but to provide a publication suitable and appropriate as assigned reading for all warfare schools, war colleges and institutions of higher learning.
+This volume will highlight the function, operations, and impact of Naval Intelligence through an engaged story-telling style, not to simply “talk about ourselves” but to provide a publication suitable and appropriate as assigned reading for all warfare schools, war colleges, and institutions of higher learning.

-By focusing on the evolution, successes, challenges and shortfalls of a single community and function within the Navy, this 150-year history of Naval Intelligence can provide valuable lessons for the development for any organizational function.
+By focusing on the evolution, successes, challenges, and shortfalls of a single community and function within the Navy, this 150-year history of Naval Intelligence can provide valuable lessons for the development for any organizational function.

 NIP signed an MOA for Project 2032 in 2016 with ONI and NHHC.
 Since the MOA was only in effect for five years, NIP is in the process of negotiating a new MOA.